radema/pact-ai/docs/ROADMAP.md

 [ ] Add pact mrp command validation.

 [ ] Add "Multi-Lock" support (Locking specs AND plans separately).

+[ ] Enhance MPR: add MPR guidelines and an MPR trust score.

+[ ] Redesign agents.yaml to be more atomic (one file per agent).

 ## Phase 3: The Ecosystem (v0.3)